camunda/camunda-docs-manual/content/reference/bpmn20/custom-extensions/extension-attributes.md

   </tr>
 </table>

-# type
+# topic

 <table class="table table-striped">
   <tr>
     <th>Description</th>
     <td>
-      The attribute specifies which built-in task implementation to use.
-Currently an email and a shell service task exists.
+      The attribute specifies the topic of an external task instance.
+The task is going to be offered to workers polling for that topic.
+It is only relevant when <a href="{{< relref "reference/bpmn20/custom-extensions/extension-attributes.md#type" >}}">camunda:type</a> is set to <code>external</code>.
     </td>
   </tr>
   <tr>